Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to drug discovery

 The average miscoverage, prediction set size, and reference set size are reported in Figure~\ref{fig:dpp_cons}.
 Interestingly, after adding cost constraints, vanilla conformal prediction is over-confident with the binary score and under-confident with the APS score.
 In contrast, our methods always yield near-exact coverage.
 From the right-most plot, we see that $|\hat\cR_j|$ is positively correlated with the number of selected test units.
+As usual, \texttt{BY} is overly conservative.